SungJJinKang/DoomsEngine/README.md

 # Dooms Engine ( Game Engine )

+## Game Engine

+This project start from project making doom2 from scratch.
+But At some point, I was making Game Engine!!
+So I decided to change Project Goal.

+This game engine will be used in making my tiny home-made game.

 ## Why Do This Project

 i had made some indie games with Unity game engine [Google PlayStore](https://play.google.com/store/apps/details?id=com.milli.findkiller2&hl=ko)  [Google PlayStore1](https://play.google.com/store/apps/details?id=com.NintyNineMillion.FindKiller&hl=ko).